JosephParish/Coding-Projects/README.md

 Personal:

-  5. DSA (DSA) - Create Data Structures and Algorithms.
+  5. Data Structures and Algorithms (DSA) - Create Data Structures and Algorithms.
 I try to contribute to this every day.
 This also helps me learn new languages too (when I get to it).